awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/100_AWS_Resource_Optimization/Lab_Guide.md

 ![Images/ResourceOpt08.png](Images/ResourceOpt08.png)

-Insert a new column to the right of the *Instance Type* field, and paste the following formula:
+Insert a new column **Old Gen** to the right of the *Instance Type* field, and paste the following formula:
 ```
-=IF(SUMPRODUCT(--(NOT(ISERR(SEARCH({"c4","c3","c1","m4","m3","m2","m1","r3",”r4”,"i2","cr1","hs1","g2"},D2)))))>0,"1","0")
+=IF(SUMPRODUCT(--(NOT(ISERR(SEARCH({"c4","c3","c1","m4","m3","m2","m1","r3","r4","i2","cr1","hs1","g2"},D2)))))>0,"1","0")
 ```
 *Column D = Instance Type*

 5. Now let’s sort the recommendations by low complexity and higher savings:

+**Minimum Effort:** Set the minimum savings required

+First we want to only focus on savings that are worth our effort, we will define this as $100.
+Apply a **number filter** on **Recommended Instance Type 1 Estimated Savings** that is **Greater than 100**

-**Group 1:** Idle EC2 resources (Filters: Recommended Actions = “Terminate”)
+**Group 1:** Idle EC2 resources

+Filter the data on **Recommended Action = "Terminate"**

+Sort the data by **Recommended Instance Type 1 Estimated Savings = Largest to smallest**

 Start filtering the idle resources or instances where CPU utilization <1%, it is likely these instances were launched and forgotten so the potential savings here may represent the entire On Demand cost.

 ![Images/ResourceOpt09.png](Images/ResourceOpt09.png)

 The resulting filtered list should be where you start right sizing discussions with application owners; perform an investigation to understand why these instance were launched and validate their usage with the resource owner.
 If possible, terminate them.

-If you are using the Right Sizing CSV file provided in this lab exercise, you will notice that we filtered down from an original *2,534 recommendations to 235* and *identified $4,808 per month in potential savings*.
+If you are using the Right Sizing CSV file provided in this lab exercise, you will notice that we filtered down from an original *2,534 recommendations to 16* and *identified $3,458 per month in potential savings*.

-**Group 2:** Previous generation instances (Filters: Recommended Actions = “Modify” AND OldGen = “1” AND TooSmall = “0”)
+**Group 2:** Previous generation instances

+Filter the data on **Recommended Actions = “Modify”** AND **OldGen = “1”** AND **TooSmall = “0”**

+Filter the data on **Recommended Instance Type 1 Projected CPU < 40%**

+Sort the data by **Recommended Instance Type 1 Estimated Savings = Largest to smallest**

-Now let’s focus on the underutilized resources (<40% CPU) that belongs to previous generations and can either be downsized within the same family (column P below) or modernized to the newest generation.
+This will focus on the underutilized resources (<40% CPU) that belongs to previous generations and can either be downsized within the same family (column P below) or modernized to the newest generation.

 ![Images/ResourceOpt10.png](Images/ResourceOpt10.png)